MasterToad7/Papaya/README.md

 - Add support for more energy levels
 - Allow for forward and backward movement in slice mode
 - 3D voxel view of orbits
 - More settings for customizing experience
+- Fix misspelling of "visualize" in UI
+- Add support for Windows

 # How To Compile
 ## Dependencies